nerfstudio-project/viser/docs/source/scene_handles.md

 The most common attributes to read and write here are :attr:`viser.SceneNodeHandle.wxyz` and :attr:`viser.SceneNodeHandle.position`.
 Each node type also has type-specific attributes that we can read and write.
-Note that many of these are lower-level than their equivalent arguments in factory methods like :func:`viser.ViserServer.add_frame()` or :func:`viser.ViserServer.add_image()`.
+Many of these are lower-level than their equivalent arguments in factory methods like :func:`viser.ViserServer.add_frame()` or :func:`viser.ViserServer.add_image()`.

 <!-- prettier-ignore-start -->